- About us

 Can I rely on certification?

 You may rely on certification because it is a procedure subjected to very strict supervision.
-This actually implies an entire series of control measures, such as production site inspections, quality assurance audit systems, examinations of accounting records and, sometimes, physicochemical analyses of finished products.
+This actually implies an entire series of control measures, such as production site inspections including the verification of inputs, quality assurance and traceability audit, examinations of accounting records (input/output balance) and, sometimes, physicochemical analyses of finished products.

 What is a certification body?

-An organization that meets certain criteria such as independence, impartiality, effectiveness and competency, as required by international standards contained in the ISO/IEC Guide 65:1996.
+An organization that meets certain criteria such as independence, impartiality, confidentiality, competency, as required by the international standard ISO/IEC 17065 to have confidence in its certification decision.

 What is the role of a certification body?